 Requests for credit must be made within the semester following the term in which the work was done.
 Credit is lost if a student takes a course at Swarthmore that essentially repeats the work covered by the credit.

 In the first and second years, all nonveteran students not excused for medical reasons are required to complete 4 units of physical education by the end of their sophomore year.
-All students must pass a survival swimming test or take up to one unit of swimming instruction.
+In addition, all students must pass a survival swimming test or take up to one unit of swimming instruction by the end of their sophomore year.
 For complete requirements, see Physical Education and Athletics.

 The College reserves the right to exclude, at any time, students whose academic standing it regards as unsatisfactory and without assigning any further reason therefore, and neither the College nor any of its officers shall be under any liability whatsoever for such exclusion.